Powerlearnproject/se-assignment-2-introduction-to-software-engineering-willan5/Assignment.md

     At this point, the developers test the functionality of the software to see if it serve its purpose.

 **v.
 Deployment:**
     Once testing has been done and the team has been satisfied on its functionalities, deployment is then done to give access to users.

+**vi.
+Maintenance:**
+    This involves support to help users by keeping the software updated to ensure proper functionality.

+**4. Compare and contrast the Agile and Waterfall models of software development.
+What are the key differences, and in what scenarios might each be preferred?
+Requirements Engineering:**

+**Waterfall**

+    Its a traditional approach to software development that follows each step of SDLC to completion before moving to the next.

+    Its suitable for projects where the functionalities of the end product acan be predicted before hand.

+**Agile**

+    Is a way ofdevelopment that is repeatatve.
+    Through the development process, it enssure collaboration and eedback from the users as the product is being developed.